E-Magazine facebook

 **use acrobat reader to read file

-According to S&P Global, the Manufacturing Purchasing Managers' Index (PMI) increased to 49.2 in March 2023 from 47.3 the previous month.
-In February 2023, Thailand’s PMI stood at 53.1, down from 54.8 the previous month.
-Thailand’s manufacturing sector's growth slowed down due to a decrease in demand, a high inflation rate, and rising production costs.
+According to S&P Global, the Manufacturing Purchasing Managers' Index (PMI) increased to 49.0 in July 2023 from 46.3 the previous month.
+In July 2023, Thailand’s PMI stood at 50.7, down from 53.2 the previous month.
+Thailand’s manufacturing sector decreased because new orders declined.
+The demand decreased.
+As a result, pressure on prices also dropped.
+It might lead to a decrease in business confidence.

 Disclaimer: The information contained herein is obtained from a variety of sources and the dissemination of information is for the purpose of providing information to interested parties only.
 The Thai Rubber Association is not responsible for any damages that may occur from the use of this information by any person.